 Safer worksites are better for everyone.
-Fewer injuries mean reduced time lost, improved employee confidence and increased production efficiency — and it all starts with PPE.
-By identifying key areas of PPE implementation, regularly inspecting equipment and implementing both robust BBS and regular toolbox talks, business can boost their bottom line and reduce total risk.
+Fewer injuries mean reduced time lost, improved employee confidence, and increased production efficiency — and it all starts with PPE.
+By identifying key areas of PPE implementation, regularly inspecting equipment, and implementing both robust BBS and regular toolbox talks, a business can boost their bottom line and reduce total risk.

 You may also be interested in: